 In traditional houses, the surface of rooms’ floor was higher than the surface of courtyard floor which shows the importance and reverence of the rooms.
 Everyone had to take their shoes off before entering the room.
 Floors were always carpet and niche was built in walls for ornamental objects.
 Windows were usually made of colored glass so as to prevent the intense sunlight, especially in desert areas, as well as to protect the privacy of the people inside the room.
 In ancient Iranian culture, before the modernization, members of the house and guests used to sit on the floor.
 Therefore, soft rugs and decorated cushions were placed all around the room so that people could rest on the floor.

-kitchen was usually square or rectangle and close to water storage for more convenient use of healthy water.
-Inside the kitchen there was a place for cooking, a place for storing wood, an oven for baking bread and niche in the wall for beverages and cookware.
-Kitchen was usually out of sight of public.
+the kitchen was usually square or rectangle and close to water storage for more convenient use of healthy water.
+Inside the kitchen, there was a place for cooking, a place for storing wood, an oven for baking bread and niche in the wall for beverages and cookware.
+The kitchen was usually out of sight of the public.
 Preparing Iranian cuisine is difficult and time-taking.
 Since Iranians have a lot of respect for their guests they would not want to do the cooking in front of them and prefer to just serve the meal when it is done.

 Living rooms were less important than the hall but more important than simple rooms.
-Living room was a gathering place for family and guests.
+The living room was a gathering place for family and guests.
 It was very simple in decoration and very comfortable.

 In these photos, you can see me in Narenjestan-Ghavam traditional house in Shiraz, Iran :)